SashaPasechnaya/image_modification/README.md

-# image_modification
-This is a small project with GUI for image modification like colorization, image enhancement and style transfer.
-To use it you need to load weights for this three models https://drive.google.com/drive/u/0/folders/1r51zLYyVSANfB-zXt7ram04rkV6msQIR , then load files model1.py, model2.py, model3.py and final_model.py (which contains three previous files).
-Finally, you need just run final_model.py.
-Also if you want to take a look at the model's architecture just see files cyclegan-final.ipynb for uncontroled style tranfer,  pix2pix.ipynb for colorization and super-resolution.ipynb for image enhancement.
-You can watch the demo using this link https://drive.google.com/file/d/1-MIipetYYuXljr0LFZF2awZfHvrXnvdC/view?usp=sharing.

 # Image Modification Project
 This project provides a GUI application for performing image modification tasks such as colorization, image enhancement, and style transfer.
 The application utilizes pre-trained deep learning models for these tasks.